Vaibhav-tg/Vaibhav-tg/README.md

 - 👋 Hi, I’m @Vaibhav-tyagi
-- 👀 I’m interested in cloud computing,data analytics,web development fields
+- 👀 I’m interested in cloud computing,data analytics fields
 - 🌱 I’m currently learning data analytic and azure
 - 💞️ I’m looking to collaborate on a tech company which can give me a challanging work
 - 📫 How to reach me  tyagivaib007@gmail.com